 Is it normal to have diarrhea during pregnancy?
-What causes these loose stools, and what can you do if you are pregnant and experience them?
+What causes pregnancy-related loose stools, and what can you do if you are pregnant and experience them?

-The majority of pregnant women actually experience constipation, but diarrhea is fairly likely to also occur.
+The majority of pregnant women actually experience constipation, but diarrhea is relatively likely to occur as well.

-There are a number of factors that can cause a pregnant woman to experience diarrhea.
+There are several factors that can cause a pregnant woman to experience diarrhea.
 Most cases of diarrhea are not a cause for concern and will clear up on their own without intervention.

 What Causes Diarrhea During Pregnancy?

 Diarrhea is one issue associated with pregnancy that is usually not caused by hormones.
-It is highly likely your diarrhea is caused by something you consumed.
-Your pregnant body is overly sensitive to all changes, so even the slightest adjustment can wreak havoc (source).
+Your diarrhea is likely caused by something you consumed.
+Your pregnant body is overly sensitive to all changes, so even the slightest adjustment can wreak havoc (1).

 1. Diet Changes

-Once you found out you were pregnant, you probably decided to start consuming healthier foods.
-This change can cause your stomach to become upset because it is not used to this new intake.
+Once you found out you were pregnant, you may have decided to start consuming healthier foods.
+Making a change like this can cause your stomach to become upset because it is not used to the new intake.

 2. Food Sensitivity